How to be saved: only believe Christ paid for your sins. Done. Salvation cannot be lost, even if you stop believing.

 Revelation 1:17 Καὶ ὅτε εἶδον αὐτόν, ἔπεσα πρὸς τοὺς πόδας αὐτοῦ ὡς νεκρός, καὶ ἔθηκεν τὴν δεξιὰν αὐτοῦ ἐπ᾽ ἐμὲ λέγων· μὴ φοβοῦ· ἐγώ εἰμι ὁ πρῶτος καὶ ὁ ἔσχατος

-Note: the Unitarian counter-argument is that 'any' titles can be applied to God or man, and therefore something very specific that only ever gets applied to God "the first and last", is somehow different for Christ.
+Note: the Unitarian counter-argument is that 'any' title can be applied to God or man, and therefore something very specific that only ever gets applied to God "the first and last", is somehow different for Christ.

 The 'Holy One' is a simultaneous reference to Jesus Christ and God: